 Using embed codes with video

+Embed codes play an important role in video asset management as well.
 An embedded video consists of two things: the video file and the video player.
 A video player allows the viewer to control the playback of the video file, with controls like play, pause, volume, full screen, and color.

 A video file also optimizes the playback of video files — which are much larger than image files — based on the viewer’s internet connection speed.
 The video player in the Collective creates multiple versions of a video with different degrees of resolution quality.
 Files with a high resolution will be larger in size and require a faster connection speed to view the video without skipping.
 Our player detects the viewer's connection speed and then presents the appropriate version of the video to optimize their playback.